A-DITYA7070/EHTraining/week2/day1/Authorisation.md

 These are just a few examples of the various types of tokens used in computer science, cryptography, and security.
 Tokens play a crucial rolein authentication, authorization, secure communication, and identity management, and understanding their different types and functions is essential for building secure and robust systems and applications.

+OAuth 2.0: If you’ve ever signed up to a new application and agreed to let it automatically source new contacts via Facebook or your phone contacts, then you’ve likely used OAuth 2.0.
+This standard provides secure delegated access.
+That means an application can take actions or access resources from a server on behalf of the user, without them having to share their credentials.
+It does this by allowing the identity provider (IdP) to issue tokens to third-party applications with the user’s approval.

+OpenID Connect: If you’ve used your Google to sign in to applications like YouTube, or Facebook to log into an online shopping cart, then you’re familiar with this authentication option.
+OpenID Connect is an open standard that organizations use to authenticate users.
+IdPs use this so that users can sign in to the IdP, and then access other websites and apps without having to log in or share their sign-in information.

+SAML: You’ve more likely experienced SAML authentication in action in the work environment.
+For example, it enables you to log into your corporate intranet or IdP and then access numerous additional services, such as Salesforce, Box, or Workday, without having to re-enter your credentials.
+SAML is an XML-based standard for exchanging authentication and authorization data between IdPs and service providers to verify the user’s identity and permissions, then grant or deny their access to services.

+Enterprises rely on web frameworks and protocols like OAuth 2.0, OpenID, and SAML to bring structure and security to federated identity.
+Knowing when to use each is a key step towards protecting your organization’s data from the ground up.